Day Trip To Hvar From Split

 View From Tvrdava Fortica

-An interesting fact about this fortress is that it protected the town’s citizens, who sheltered here during the 16th century Ottoman invasion, while the town was plundered and burned.
-Soon thereafter, the fortress itself was destroyed after lightning struck, igniting gunpowder stored there.
+In the 16th century, this fortress protected the town’s citizens during an Ottoman invasion, while the town was plundered and burned.
+Tragically, the fortress itself was later destroyed after lightning struck, igniting the gunpowder stored there.
 It was later rebuilt.

-Access to Fortress From St. Stephen’s Square (on right)
+Walking Access to Fortress From St. Stephen’s Square

 Hvar Beaches

-Although the best beaches here are on the Pakleni islands and farther east on Hvar’s southern coast, there are several walkable beaches you can visit on a day trip.
+Although the best beaches of Hvar are on the Pakleni islands and farther east on Hvar’s southern coast, there are several walkable beaches you can easily visit on a day trip.
+Note that the hotels associated with these beaches below would be ideal accomodation if you chose to stay longer on Hvar.

 Hvar harbor on a day trip to Hvar from Split